COVID-19

 Reporting and Notifications

-• Recordkeeping and Reporting - Employers covered by recordkeeping rules are required to record workplace injuries and illnesses (including work-related COVID-19 illnesses) on an OSHA 300 log.
-Chapter 296-27 WAC, Recordkeeping and Reporting
+• Recordkeeping and Reporting - Employers covered by recordkeeping rules must record workplace injuries and illnesses (including work-related COVID-19, novel flu, and Respiratory syncytial virus (RSV) illnesses) on an OSHA 300 log.
+Follow the direction in Chapter 296-27 WAC, Recordkeeping and Reporting

 Respirators/Respiratory Protection